chef-boneyard/bootstrapper/README.md

 identity than rely on the more-or-less anonymous validator.
-* Use SCP to install configuration: The current bootstrap passes all data in via a single bash command, which means sensitive data is visible in the argv0 of the bootstrap process.
+* Use SCP to install configuration: The current bootstrap passes all data in via a single bash command, which means sensitive data is visible in the argv of the bootstrap process.
 Bootstrapper, by, contrast, uses SCP to copy credentials to the remote node.
 * Modular design: The current boostrap relies on templated shell scripts for customization.
 This results in a ton of copy-pasta'd code, since the